-The Metro Civil Service Commission requires that all employees be United States citizens, legal resident aliens, or aliens authorized to work in the United States.
+The Metropolitan Government requires that all employees be United States citizens, legal resident aliens, or aliens authorized to work in the United States.
 Specified classifications require U.S. citizenship as a bona fide occupational qualification.

-F. Disability Discrimination (State and Local Fiscal Assistance Act of 1972 and Rehabilitation Act of 1973: Americans with Disabilities Act of 1990: Americans with Disabilities Amendments Act of 2008)
+F. Disability Discrimination (State and Local Fiscal Assistance Act of 1972 and Rehabilitation Act of 1973; Americans with Disabilities Act of 1990)